AdityaKDevHub/Inventrom-Pvt-Ltd/README.md

 >
 > This is a project of Internship Design for [Bolt IoT](https://boltiot.com/).
 >
 > You can download this project and view the `index.html` file to see the contents.
+Make sure you extract the folder from the .zip file.
 You may refer to this [link](https://inventrom-website.hostatic.com/) to view the preformatted form on the left hand side.
 However, this link contains older features.

 > ### Credits
 >